craigspaeth/nap/README.md

 ### Options

 * assets
-  * the assets object containing all of your packages
+  * the assets object containing all of your package declarations
-* publicDir
+* publicDir (defaults to `/public`)
-  * your public directory, defaults to `/public`
+  * your public directory where you serve static content
-* mode
+* mode (defaults to 'production' on NODE_ENV=staging and NODE_ENV=production, otherwise 'development')
-  * the mode you want nap to be in 'production' or 'development', defaults to 'production' on NODE_ENV=staging and NODE_ENV=production, otherwise 'development'
+  * the mode you want nap to be in 'production' or 'development'
 * cdnUrl
   * If you are using a CDN you can pass the url root of where your assets are stored and nap will point there instead of locally in 'production' mode.
 * embedImages
   * When true, it embeds image urls in CSS filenames ending in `_embed` using data-uri (defaults to false) e.g. `images_embed.styl`
 * embedFonts
   * When true, it embeds font urls in CSS filenames ending in `_embed` using data-uri (defaults to false) e.g. `images_embed.styl`
-* gzip
+* gzip (defaults to false)
   * Gzips packages .jgz and .cgz asset packages.
-The helpers will point to these gzipped packages in production mode unless you pass false as a second argument (nap.js('package-name', false))  (defaults to false)
+The helpers will point to these gzipped packages in production mode unless you pass false as a second argument (nap.js('package-name', false))

 ````coffeescript
 nap